vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-05-25-vertx-4-milestone5-release.md

 We'll provide soon a migration guide for replacing Vert.x Web API Contract.

 Check out the [Web OpenAPI examples](https://github.com/vert-x3/vertx-web/blob/master/vertx-web-openapi/src/main/java/examples/OpenAPI3Examples.java)

+#### A new clustering SPI

+This milestone introduces a new clustering SPI that allows to:

+- simplify both Vert.x core and cluster manager implementations
+- leverage capabilities of some cluster managers (e.g. data loss protection)

+Read the [RFC](https://github.com/vert-x3/wiki/wiki/RFC:-clustering-SPI-revisited) document if you would like to know more.

+As a developer, you should not see much difference, the EventBus and Shared data API remain unchanged.

+However, if you operate a cluster in production, you cannot mix Vert.x 3 and Vert.x 4 nodes.

+The following cluster managers implementations have been updated: [`vertx-hazelcast`](https://vertx.io/docs/vertx-hazelcast/java/), [`vertx-infinispan`](https://vertx.io/docs/vertx-infinispan/java/) and [`vertx-iginite`](https://vertx.io/docs/vertx-ignite/java/) (thanks [Lukas Prettenthaler](https://github.com/zyclonite) for your help).
+The [`vertx-zookeeper`](https://vertx.io/docs/vertx-zookeeper/java/) update will be available in the next release.

+#### Upgrade to Infinispan 10 and Ignite 2.8.0

+Following-up on the clustering SPI update :

+- the Infinispan cluster manager now depends on Infinispan 10
+- the Apache Ignite cluster manager on 2.8.0

 #### Ramping up to Vert.x 4